 Their example has spread to the medical profession.
 One example is the program TeamSTEPPS (1).
 TeamSTEPPS is an evidence based framework to optimize team performance.
 It’s based on 5 key principals:

-Covering all 5 principals is beyond the scope of this discussion, so we’ll concentrate on one of the skills our nurse was using — what TeamSTEPPS calls mutual support.
-When using this skill, team members foster a climate where it is expected that assistance will be actively sought and offered.
-Among other things, team members feel empowered to advocate for the patient when the team members viewpoints don’t coincide with that of the decision maker.
-In other words we pay attention, and if we see something that will affect patient safety or provider safety then we say something.
+Covering all 5 principals is beyond the scope of this discussion.
+We’ll concentrate on one of the skills our nurse was using — what TeamSTEPPS calls mutual support.
+By employing this skill, team members establish an environment where actively seeking and providing assistance is encouraged.
+Additionally, individuals are empowered to advocate for the patient when their perspectives differ from those of decision makers.
+In practice, if we see something that will affect patient safety or provider safety then we say something.
 We have each other’s backs, and that includes the leader’s.

 How do You Make Suggestions To An Authority Figure?